 After you decide on veneers, your dentist will need to ensure that you are a good candidate.
 It is vital that you generally have healthy teeth and gums to receive veneers.
 If you have gum disease or tooth decay, a cosmetic option may not be suitable for you.
 Veneers need a healthy, stable surface to reside, which means behaviors like teeth grinding are inappropriate.
 In addition, you must have an excellent oral health care routine to qualify for veneers.

 If you are a good candidate, your dentist will examine your teeth and give you several options for your veneers.
 Then, you will be able to have the smile of your dreams in just a couple of appointments.
 First, your dentist will file down a small layer of your enamel to ensure a secure, flush placement.
 Next, if you use porcelain veneers, your dentist will bond them to your teeth.
-If you use composite resin, your dentist will layer the resin on your tooth and cure them with a special light.
+If you use composite resin, your dentist will layer the resin on your tooth and cure it with a special light.

 You should be aware that dental veneers are not permanent structures.
 Even with dedicated care, veneers will only last a few years.
 Porcelain veneers can last up to 12 years, while composite veneers may only last up to 8 years.
 Once you go through the process of getting veneers, you will have to keep getting them replaced indefinitely.